 The following debts are not dischargeable in bankruptcy, meaning that filing bankruptcy will not likely relieve you of your responsibility to pay:

 If you need help in resolving any of the above debts, don't despair: bankruptcy may still offer you relief by possibly excusing you from other debts so you have enough money to cover your support or maintenance payments.
-If you'd like to learn more about how Chapter 7 or Chapter 13 bankruptcy could help you, you may want to speak with a bankruptcy lawyer in your area.

 Below are more articles to help you get your finances under control after your divorce: